Life Among the Piutes: Their Wrongs and Claims

 there is not enough for themselves they go without.

-The chief's tent is the one always looked for when
+The chief's tent is the one always looked for

 visitors come, and sometimes many come the same day.